Bryan Hall (Washington State University)

-Bryan Hall is a prominent building in the historic campus core of Washington State University in Pullman, WA.
-Named for former WSU president Enoch A. Bryan, it is easily distinguished by its clock tower and is currently home to WSU’s Thomas Foley Institute, an auditorium and workshop used by the School of Music for musical theatre and opera productions, along with offices for WSU Global Learning and WSU International Programs.
+Bryan Hall is a prominent collegiate building on the campus of Washington State University in Pullman, Washington.
+Located in the historic campus core, it is named for Enoch A. Bryan (1855–1941), the president of the college from 1893 to 1915.

+Easily distinguished by its clock tower, it is currently home to WSU’s Thomas Foley Institute, an auditorium and workshop used by the School of Music for musical theatre and opera productions, along with offices for the university's Global Learning and International Programs.

 History

-Designed by Spokane architect J. K. Dow, Bryan Hall was originally used as the college library and gathering space.
-The building was dedicated in 1909.
-The auditorium still serves its original function, though the library has since been repurposed after collections were moved following the completion of the Holland Library in 1950.
-The auditorium has played host to some notable speakers, including President William Howard Taft, Booker T. Washington, Helen Keller, and President John F. Kennedy while he was on the campaign trail.
+Designed by Spokane architect J. K. Dow, Bryan Hall was originally used as the college library and gathering space; the building was dedicated in 1909.
+Its auditorium still serves its original function, though the library has since been repurposed after collections were moved following the completion of the Holland Library in 1950.
+The auditorium has played host to some notable speakers, including President William Howard Taft, Booker T. Washington, Helen Keller, and John F. Kennedy while on the campaign trail for president in early 1960.

+Features

 Clock tower

 Bryan Hall did not feature any clockfaces until at least 1910.
-In 1946, Crimson-colored neon lights were added to the clock, illuminating the faces with the glow of the school color.
+Crimson-colored neon lights were added to the clock in 1946, illuminating the faces with the glow of the school color.
 The original clockfaces were in continuous use from 1910-2010.
 In the summer of 2010 the wooden faces were replaced by steel faces which open into the building, permitting safer maintenance.

-Theater
+Theatre

 Bryan Hall Theatre, a 778-seat vaudeville-style performance space, is currently under the jurisdiction of the WSU School of Music.
 The theater plays host to a range of musical performances, notably the WSU choirs, orchestra, Opera Company, symphony, wind ensemble, jazz bands, and many music festivals hosted by the school.
 The space has also been used for the annual State of the University Address, as it is the largest interior space on campus, apart from sporting venues.
 Though the theater was at one point used as a general university classroom, in 2008 the space was assigned to the School of Music and is no longer used for classes.
 In early 2019, Washington governor Jay Inslee gave a talk on global climate change in the auditorium.